bl4de/ctf/README.md

 This script will be updated when I'll be sure how this rating formula works (for now my script calculation are about 25-30% less than added points) :)

 https://github.com/bl4de/ctf/blob/master/calculatePoints.py

-For now calculated points are not relevant to added points in CTFtime.org ranking.

 # Writeups (2016)